joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

 Document has the same meaning in that Senior Finance Document or notice as in this agreement.

 (d) A Borrower providing "cash cover" for an Ancillary Facility means a Borrower paying an amount in the currency of the Ancillary Facility to an interest-bearing account in the name of the Borrower and the following conditions being met:

 1. the account is with the Security Agent or with the Ancillary Lender;
-2. until no amount is or may be outstanding under the Ancillary Facility, withdrawals from that account may only be made to pay that Ancillary Lender amounts due and payable to it in respect of that Ancillary Facility or to pay the relevant third party; and
+2. until no amount is or may be outstanding under the Ancillary Facility, withdrawals from that account may only be made to pay that Ancillary Lender amounts due and payable to it in respect of that Ancillary Facility or to pay the relevant third party;
 3. the Borrower has executed a security document over that account, in form and substance satisfactory to the Senior Finance Party with which that account is held, creating a first ranking security interest over that account.

 (e) A Default, an Event of Default or Material Event of Default is "continuing" if it has not been waived in writing by the Facility Agent or remedied.